MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/readiness/readiness-learning-presales.md

 ms.date: 04/01/2021
 ms.topic: conceptual
 ms.author: margoc
-ms.openlocfilehash: 7bede8c805e960848f349a3492784e7d0f568bd7
-ms.sourcegitcommit: 3acadf94fa34ca57fc137cb2296e644fbabc1a60
-ms.translationtype: HT
-ms.contentlocale: en-NZ
-ms.lasthandoff: 09/19/2022
-ms.locfileid: "9534497"
 ---

-# <a name="partner-pre-sales-learning-catalog"></a>Partner Pre-Sales Learning Catalogue
+# Partner Pre-Sales Learning Catalogue

 Are you responsible for demonstrating key features to customers?

 The following catalogue is organised from core knowledge to specific domains, and from most basic to most advanced.
 If content exists in multiple formats, we'll let you know, so that you can choose the training format that best meets your needs.

-## <a name="get-started"></a>Get Started<a name="get-started"></a>
+## Get Started<a name="get-started"></a>

 | Content                                                                                                                              | Description                                                                                                                                                                                                                                                                                      | Format                                | Length             |
 |------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------------------------------------|--------------------|